 The IRIX operating system accelerates video encoding and decoding in this way — the VICE accelerates DCT and IDCT operations, as well as Huffman coding.
 It is also used for some OpenGL operations, such as color-matrix transformations (useful for converting from one color-space to another, which is quite common when working with video).

-It's an interesting chip, but sadly completely undocumented.
+The VICE is an interesting chip, but sadly completely undocumented.
 If anyone has any internal SGI documentation on it, please let me know!